Funeral Arrangements – some ideas.

 - Memorial cards (optional).
 Choose from funeral home offerings, have unique cards printed, print your own.

-- Music at calling hours or funeral: generic, favorite recordings of the deceased, 0ther soothing instrumentals.
+- Music at viewing hours or funeral: generic, favorite recordings of the deceased, 0ther soothing instrumentals.

-- Grave site transportation: who will transport the family to the funeral.
+- Grave site transportation: who will transport the family?
 Transportation of the deceased is usually provided by the funeral director.
 Limousines are available but at substantial cost.

 - Headstone?
 Will one be ordered if there is a grave?
 Perhaps a plaque if the ashes are to be spread.